 The Third District explained Florida law holds that a plaintiff or attorney who fails to “comply with the reasonable investigation requirements” can be held personally liable for a defendant’s legal costs.
 Here, the Third District said, “A party’s failure to provide a corroborating affidavit from a qualified medical expert constitutes prima facie evidence of lack of a reasonable basis to bring suit.”

-Cases like this emphasize the difficulty medical malpractice victims face in seeking justice.
+Cases like this emphasize the difficulty medical negligence victims face in seeking justice.
 Even in the best of circumstances a case make take several years—and multiple appeals—before a victim sees any compensation.
-That is why if you or a family member have been seriously injured due to a health care provider’s negligence, it is essential you seek advice and assistance from an experienced Clearwater medical malpractice attorney.
+That is why if you or a family member have been seriously injured due to a health care provider’s negligence, it is essential you seek advice and assistance from an experienced Clearwater medical negligence attorney.
 Contact the Law Office of Paul B. Genet, P.A., at (727) 538-8865 if you need to speak with an attorney right away.